sca-secretary/sca-handbook/02_governing_body/02-02-01-01_leadership-seminar-agenda-sample.md

   - The official SCA mailing address is at the State Archives in Sacramento, let the person in charge of the mailbox know your preferred address for mail forwarding
   - SCA has 2 retractable banners for use at meetings and outreach, the Outreach and Publicity chair(s) usually keep them

   If a new chair, what questions do you have?
 If an experienced chair, what wisdom to impart?

+  ***

+  _Revision history: no information available_